 Oddly enough, after a shutdown and fresh booting, my 10.13.6 High Sierra successfully pairs with MX Master!

-First thought is some bluetooth problem, tried everything related but not working at all.
-After a few trial and inspection, it seems that the thumb button is stuck in between causing the mouse pointer not able to move smoothly.
+First thought is the bluetooth problem: tried everything related but not working at all.
+After a few trial and inspection, it seems that the thumb button of MX Master (located at side and pushed down by the thumb finger) is stuck, causing the mouse pointer not able to move smoothly.

 Disabling the thumb side button in Logitech Options won’t help.
-It sounds like a hardware interference not a software driver setting.
+It turns out like a hardware interference not a software driver setting.

 This Inkandescent’s post and this operation guide will help fixing it.
-The pull-up workaround in the previous thread doesn’t work very well, so buying the T5 screw driver and loosing the thumb button board screws is the final solution.
+But the pull-up workaround in the first thread doesn’t work very well, so buying the T5 screw driver and loosing the thumb button board screws will be the final fix.
+Of course, the thumb button now won’t work anymore.

 Just bought the latest Logitech MX Master mouse, which is quite powerful for Yosemite to natively support Mission Control and Spaces with its mouse gesture button, together with the interesting Smart Shift scrolling feature.